 - The “Eagle” represents the proud spirit of the Town’s people, along with reflecting a heritage of sport teams called “The Eagles.”

 - The “Arts and Entertainment Masks” represent the Kings Playhouse, the center for the performing arts in eastern P.E.I.

 - The “Lobster” represent the fishing industry, which plays an integral part of the Georgetown economy.

-- The “Sailing Schooner” represents our proud shipbuilding heritage, which continues to this day.
+- The “Sailing Schooner” represents our proud shipbuilding heritage.
 It also represents trade and commerce.

 - The “Scales of Justice” represent the Kings County Courthouse which was built in 1886.

 - The dates “1732 and 1912” are the years in which the Georgetown area first became known by the Europeans, and the year of Incorporation, respectively.

 Georgetown is a collection of venerable and beautiful old buildings rubbing shoulders with more recent structures, all laid out in a broad street system in the fashion of centuries past.
 Much of the old survives.
 It is this characteristic which lends to the gentle charm of Georgetown.